TrellixVulnTeam/swahilipython_SCMU/Doc/library/traceback.rst

 .. function:: extract_stack(f=None, limit=None)

-   Extract the raw traceback from the current stack frame.
+   Extract the raw traceback kutoka the current stack frame.
 The return value has the same format as for :func:`extract_tb`.
 The optional *f* and *limit* arguments have the same meaning as for :func:`print_stack`.